kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/evidence/governed-evolution/README.md

 A runtime that changes must earn a new correspondence result.

+The later post-A8 runtime did exactly that: it earned a separate current `PASS_11_OF_11` correspondence result.

+That newer result is also point-in-time and does not become a permanent invariant.

 ---

-## Governance view and cryptographic trust are separate evidence objects
+# 🔑 Governance view and cryptographic trust are separate evidence objects

 The final Step-12 runtime state separately records: